Snackmonger/crafting_interpreters/docs/glossary.rst

 Lexical Analysis
 ----------------
-A scanner/lexer takes in a linear stream of characters and chunks them together into a series of comething more akin to "words".
+A scanner/lexer takes in a linear stream of characters and chunks them together into a series of something more akin to "words".
 Each of these words is called a token.
 Some tokens are single characters, like ( and , .
 Others may be several characters long, like numbers (123), strings ("hi!"), and identifiers (min).
 Some characters are not semantically relevant, and may